iamorphen/amari_shinbun_archie_zola/README.md

 $$
 ```

-You can also use inline and block-style:
+You can also use the inline and block style formulas:

 ```
 1. \\( \KaTeX \\) inline